vanakenm/blog-11ty/src/posts/2024-06-01-you-are-in-charge.md

 I found HR departments or equivalent to be generally at best hypocritical, at worse really dangerous (to employees) - I tend to agree with the general "HR is not your friend" sentiment.

 Most people posting about the "glorious meritocracy" of the IT sector are generally delusional - they may be in privileged positions (like I am) now - but all of this could disappear at the next economic downturn.

+## Community

+I still believe in community - that is strength from groups.
+Join a union (if there is one active), join interest groups in your industry, especially if you are from a discriminated group.
+Talk with your colleagues, notably about money.
+Contrary to what people think, not talking about this with colleagues topic makes your position weaker, not stronger.

+Requests to the company (for better work conditions or anything else) made by a group are generally much more powerful than the one made individually - hence have higher chances of success.

+Networks does not have to stop at company boundaries - as time pass you'll probably have more colleagues in other companies than in your current one - you can leverage that too (I touched that point in [The lone freelance and his 50 colleagues](https://www.joyouscoding.com/posts/the-lone-freelance-and-his-50-colleagues)

 ## Conclusion